lathiya86/armttk-github-action/README.md

 This demo leverages the Azure Resource Manager Template Toolkit (ARM-TTK) (https://github.com/Azure/arm-ttk) and runs the toolkit against the files in the repository.

 The container is build from mcr.microsoft.com/powershell:latest and the Entrypoint file can contain as much PowerShell goodness as you like.

-Build for testing / learning purposes and will improve once I learn more :)